• Skip to primary navigation

 How different plants survive frost

-Kale is probably the most frost-resistant plant and also the most nutritional vegetable there is.
-The combination of these two astonishes me.
+Kale is very frost-resistant.
 The first picture in the collage was taken on the first morning after the frost, the second a few days later from a different kale plant, but they survived the same.

 However, kale does have its limits.
 Read more in our January garden update.